abinashdhir/abinashdhir/README.md

 - 👋 Hi, I’m @abinashdhir
+- I am a experienced React developer with 2.5 years of Experience.
+- Currently working in LG soft India.
 - 👀 I’m interested in web development, data science and machine learning.
 - 🌱 I’m currently learning python.
 - 📫 How to reach me abinashdhir50@gmail.com,